 The state of Massachusetts requires you to pass the National Clinical Mental Health Counseling Exam provided by the NBCC.
 More information about the exam can be found on the NBCC website.

 Once you have registered for the exam, you can download the Massachusetts counseling license application and submit the application to the Massachusetts Board of Allied Mental Health Counselors and Human Services Professions.
-You will need to include the application fee when turning in your application and the official exam scores once they have been received.
-The Board will notify you when your application has been accepted.
+Include the application fee when turning in your application and the official exam scores once they have been received.
+The Board should notify you when your application has been accepted.

 You may download the Massachusetts counseling license application here.